hiroyannnn/ruleforge/README.md

 1. **Download**: Copy rule files from the base repository to the current directory
 2. **Upload**: Send rule files from the current directory to the base repository as a PR
 3. **Update Notification**: Automatically checks for new versions and notifies when updates are available
+4. **Init**: Generate a configuration file in the current directory

 ## Installation